 We file a consolidated return for federal income tax purposes.
-Income taxes are provided for under the liability method in accordance with Statement of Financial Accounting Standards No. 109, "Accounting for Income Taxes," which takes into account differences between financial statement treatment and tax treatment of certain transactions.
+Income taxes are provided for under the liability method, which takes into account differences between financial statement treatment and tax treatment of certain transactions.
 Deferred tax assets represent the tax effect of activity that has been reflected in the financial statements but which will not be deductible for tax purposes until future periods.
 Deferred tax liabilities represent the tax effect of activity that has been reflected in the financial statements but which will not be taxable until future periods.

 We regularly evaluate valuation allowances established for deferred tax assets for which future realization is uncertain.
-We perform this evaluation each quarter.
 Estimations of required valuation allowances include estimates of future taxable income.
 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the periods in which the activity underlying these assets becomes deductible.
 We consider projected future taxable income and tax planning strategies in making this assessment.
 If actual future taxable income is less than the estimates, we may not realize all or a portion of the recorded deferred tax assets.